-The staff of the OLCA, under the guidance of the Director, shall work with the community to define a set of guidelines for what culturally competent interpretation and translation looks like with the purpose of providing a list of standards for contracting out interpretation/translation services.
+The staff of the OLCA, under the guidance of the Director, shall work with community organizations that champion language and communications access for individuals who speak a Language other than English Or persons with a disability to define a set of guidelines for what culturally competent interpretation and translation looks like with the purpose of providing a list of standards for contracting out interpretation/translation services.

-The OLCA will manage any contracts for translating written documents and providing telephonic interpretation requested by city departments.
-The staff of the OLCA, under the guidance of the Director, will handle equipment, translation and interpretation requests, and serve as a liaison between city departments in consultation with the Office for Immigrant Advancement in matters of language access and cultural competency, the Commission on Persons with Disabilities in matters of assistive technology and disability access, and other departments.
+The OLCA will manage any contracts for translating written documents, providing interpretation and assistive technology requested by city departments.
+The staff of the OLCA will coordinate with the OLCA liaison from each department to handle equipment, translation and interpretation requests, and serve as a liaison between city departments in consultation with the Office for Immigrant Advancement in matters of language access and cultural competency, the Commission on Persons with Disabilities in matters of assistive technology and disability access, and other departments.